Social distancing in networks: A web-based interactive experiment

 Our main finding is that fines significantly increase the level of social distancing by participants, while the impact of nudges is marginal.
 This supports the increased use of financial penalties by many governments, rather than just relying on informational messages as in the early stages of the pandemic \citep{M_2020, H_2020}.

 Second, network position matters.
 Superspreaders practice distancing more than both poorly connected peripheral individuals and individuals with the same number of interactions in a homogeneous group.
-Superspreaders have played a pivotal role in the COVID-19 pandemic, but, to our knowledge, research has been largely limited to the biological dimension \citep{AWWLTCLC_2020, LGTBNL_2020}.
+Superspreaders played a pivotal role in the COVID-19 pandemic, but, to our knowledge, research has been largely limited to the biological dimension \citep{AWWLTCLC_2020, LGTBNL_2020}.
 There is, however, also a social dimension to being a superspreader -- individuals with many social interactions are more likely to spread the virus.
 Individuals are aware of being a superspreader in terms of social interactions, and our findings show that this leads to behavioral responses that are absent in the biological realm.

 Third, political conservatives are less likely to practice distancing.
 The magnitude of the effect is significant and comparable to the impact of introducing a fine.
-We use an instrumental variable approach to provide evidence that this relationship is causal.
+We use an instrumental variable approach to provide evidence that this relationship is causal, and therefore the causal evidence here clearly relies on stronger assumptions than for the first two key results.
 This is consistent with the well-documented partisan divisions that characterize the COVID-19 response in the US \citep{ABCGTY_2020,gollwitzer2020}.

 \textbf{Related literature.} This study has immediate methodological implications for policy-makers considering non-pharmaceutical interventions to contain the COVID-19 pandemic.
 It also contributes to both economics and epidemiology literatures.
 Below, we briefly summarize our contributions to these areas.